Nstamour-art/XogotDocs/Documentation.docc/Manual/2d/introduction_to_2d.md

 of the children are selected.
 Using ``Ctrl + G`` ungroups them.
 Additionally, clicking the ungroup button in the scene tree performs the same action.

-- **Skeleton Options**: Provides options to work with Skeleton2D and Bone2D.

-- Show Bones: Toggles the visibility of bones for the selected node.

-- Make Bone2D Node(s) from Node(s): Converts selected node(s) into Bone2D.

-> Seealso: To learn more about Skeletons, see <doc:cutout_animation>.
->

 - **View** menu: Provides options to control the viewport view.
 Since its options depend heavily on the viewport, it is covered in the <doc:introduction_to_2d#The-Viewport>
 section.